CarlosGrohmann/carlosgrohmann.github.io/pages/students.md

 Monitoring landslide susceptibility: using UAVs to generate 3D models for slope stability analysis in urban areas
 period: 2019-? | program: RMH

+**Denilson de Jesus**
+Application of Free and Open-Source GIS tools in the Gelogical Survey of Brazil: improving quality, reducing costs and timeframes
+period: 2020-? | program: RMH

 **Lucas Pedrosa Soares**
 <a href="http://orcid.org/0000-0002-6980-597X">ORCiD</a> | <a href="http://lattes.cnpq.br/0242746303744589">Lattes CV</a> | <a href="https://lpsmlgeo.github.io/">site/blog</a>
 Automatic segmentation of landslide scars in remote sensing imagery with deep learning